willju-wangqian/cmpsR/README.md

 <!-- badges: end -->

-The CMPS package is an implementation of the Congruent Matching Profile Segments (CMPS) method \[cite?\].
+The CMPS package is an implementation of the Congruent Matching Profile Segments (CMPS) method (Chen et al. 2019).
 In general, it can be used for objective comparison of striated tool marks, but in our examples, we mainly use it for bullet profiles/signatures comparison.
 The CMPS number is expected to be large if two signatures are similar.
 So it can also be considered as a feature that measures the similarity of two bullets.